Chaklader/SignalSyncPro/papers/PAPER_2.md

 **Final Perspective:**

-Deep reinforcement learning for traffic signal control has matured from initial proof-of-concept demonstrations to systems showing zero safety violations across diverse scenarios while achieving excellent pedestrian service and modal balance.
+Deep reinforcement learning for traffic signal control has matured from initial proof-of-concept demonstrations to systems showing zero operational safety violations across diverse scenarios while achieving excellent pedestrian service and modal balance.
 The fundamental challenge is no longer "can DRL control traffic?" but "can we understand what DRL has learned well enough to trust it?"
 This paper answers affirmatively: yes, through systematic application of explainability techniques and rigorous safety analysis, DRL agents can be understood.
 The path to real-world deployment is long and requires substantial additional work, but the foundation—transparency through explainability—is established.
 The black box can be opened.

 ---